Thomas-Nexus/Django_Ecommerce/README.md

 A static folder is also used (including sub dirs of css, images and profile images) and implemented into settings.

-## Templates (HTML): Folder Structure Summary

-All HTML files that are used in conjunction with the views.py will be included below (also will be attached to the repository):

-    - home
-    - cart
-    - checkout
-    - createorder (admin only)
-    - deleteorder (admin only)
-    - customers (admin only)
-    - orders (admin only)
-    - detail
-    - login
-    - logout
-    - products_shop
-    - register

-    - actors
-    - films
-    - inheritance
-    - navbar
-    - casinoroyale
-    - quantumofsolace
-    - skyfall
-    - spectre
-    - notimetodie

 ## Screenshot Example (Film Page)